The easy step-by-step instructions to learn how to create a budget – that works!

-Budget.
 I know that this is the other “B” word out there.
 However, without a budget, you have absolutely no control over your finances.
-This is one of the key tools requried in order to work yourself out of debt and achieve financial freedom.
+This is one of the key tools required to work yourself out of debt and achieve financial freedom.

 WHY DO I NEED A BUDGET?